yuvalmGS/gigaspaces-wiki-jekyll/xap97/replication-operations.markdown

 - **Operation level replication** - space can be configured so that only specific operations are replicated from a source space to the target space(s).

+{% info %}
-{% infosign %} In replicated topology, **the take and clear operations are identical**.
+In replicated topology, **the take and clear operations are identical**.
 Therefore, referrals to the take operation in this section are also relevant for the clear operation.
+{%endinfo%}

 This can be done by setting the following property: